DOS Days

 IBM OS/2

-IBM's OS/2 (Operation System/2) launched in June 1988 with a price tag of $325.
-Called OS/2 Standard Edition 1.0, it was an 80286-based multi-tasking operating system that implements virtual memory on a segment basis.
-This overcomes one of the biggest challenges that DOS faced - the ability to access all the installed memory.
+IBM's OS/2 (Operation System/2) was first announced in April 1987 and arrived in December 1987 with a price tag of $325.
+Called OS/2 Standard Edition 1.0, it was an 80286-based multi-tasking operating system that implemented virtual memory on a segment basis.
+This overcame one of the biggest challenges that DOS faced - the ability to access all the installed memory.

 OS/2 ran in one of two modes.
-In DOS mode, it ran just like pure DOS - only one application can be run at any one time.
-In OS/2 mode, multiple applications can be running simultaneously in each of the 12 available 'sessions'.
+In DOS mode, it ran just like pure DOS - only one application could be run at any one time.
+In OS/2 mode, multiple applications could be running simultaneously in each of the 12 available 'sessions'.

-System requirements for OS/2 Standard Edition 1.0 were an 80286 processor, 2 MB of RAM or 1.5 MB if you forego the need to have DOS mode.
+System requirements for OS/2 Standard Edition 1.0 were an 80286 processor (all 1.x versions ran in 16-bit protected mode), 2 MB of RAM or 1.5 MB if you forego the need to have DOS mode.
 It comes on four 1.44 MB floppy disks, and after installation takes up about 3.4 MB of your hard disk.

 "OS/2 May Herald a New Wave of Multitasking - Not Multiuser - Systems